ST10268917/Flourish-Budgeting-App/README.md

 Tap to watch the Flourish prototype in action

 Technology Stack

 •	 Frontend: Kotlin, Android Studio
-•	Backend: Firebase Auth, Firestore, Firebase Storage
+•	Backend: Firebase
 •	 Design: Figma
 •	 Others: Glide, MPAndroidChart, Google APIs
 •	( OpenAI, 2025).

  Coding Activity

 •	Version-controlled via GitHub
 •	Sprint-based commits aligning with development timeline
 •	Unit and UI testing planned during Testing phase.
 ( OpenAI, 2025).

  Get Started

 Follow Installation and Setup and Building and Running the Prototype to begin using Flourish on your Android device.
 ( OpenAI, 2025).